 Author: Tobias Harding

-While many of its institutions are much older, Swedish cultural policy in the modern sense emerged between the 1920s and the 1970s, consolidated around 1974, and has remained comparatively stable until present times.
-The government cultural policy created during the 20th century is still largely in place, in spite of an increasing tendency to change, especially on the local and regional levels.
+While many of its institutions are much older, Swedish cultural policy in the modern sense emerged between the 1920s and the 1970s, was consolidated around 1974, and has remained comparatively stable until present times.
+The cultural policy chaped during the 20th century, is still largely in place, in spite of an increasing tendency to change, especially on the local and regional levels.

 Cultural education, public museums, concert halls and public libraries were favoured areas of cultural policy in the early 20th century, typically with substantial contributions from private patrons and voluntary work.
-In the 1930s, the democratic welfare state began to evolve with increasing government involvement in arts and culture.
+In the 1930s, the democratic welfare state began to evolve with an increasing government involvement in arts and culture.
 During the same period, the efforts in popular cultural education made by movements such as the Labour Movement, the Temperance Movement and the Free Church Movement solidified into government-funded organisations.
-Other important institutions have a long history and have often been inspired by French, German or Italian models.
+Other important institutions were already old at that time, often having been inspired by French, German or Italian models.
 Examples of such organisations are The Royal Opera, The Royal Dramatic Theatre, The Royal Library, The National Archives and The National Heritage Board.
 Most of these organisations had been founded by the monarchy and have remained under government control, even though private sponsors and donors have also played a role in funding them.

 In the 1950s and 1960s, Social Democratic governments continued to expand the state to create an all-encompassing welfare system.
 Established cultural institutions were modernised and new ones were created, e.g. touring institutions for exhibitions and music, the Film Institute, municipal music schools, and colleges for art and drama.
 Another example is The Author's Fund, created in 1954 to distribute government grants to writers, established as a support system based in cultural policy and a compensation for the right of public libraries to lend out books.